bbest/dissertation/README.md

     1. Right-click on collection > Export Collection and choose `Better BibTex` and export to `dissertation.bib` file (which is assigned to `cite_bib` variable in make.R).

     1. You can get a quick formatted view of the document as you write with 'Knit HTML' button (or Ctrl+Shift+Y of [RStudio shortcuts](https://support.rstudio.com/hc/en-us/articles/200711853-Keyboard-Shortcuts)).
-Metadata at the top of the document (in the YAML format) can point to the bibliography and citation style for rendering References.
-See [a_intro.Rmd](./a_intro.Rmd) as an example.
 Note that the *.html files are ignored by git in [.gitignore](./.gitignore).

     1. Run [./make.R](make.R) to generate collated document in all formats.